osaxma/dfs/README.md

     **command**: TBD <br>
     **alias:** TBD
     <!-- This may should take the flutter version into account -->
-    This is mainly for Flutter, and especially for multiplatform code where the name has to be changed in various places.
+    This is mainly for Flutter, and especially for multi-platform code where the name has to be changed in various places.

     ---
 - **Run Script** *(status: TBD)*<br>